Joshua154/Discord-Bot/README.md

 ## 📍 Overview

 The project is a Node JS Discord bot that was created to learn how to use the Discord.js library and JS it self.
+Accordingly, this project is a bit older and not up to date.

 ---